 Naloxone is an emergency medication that can potentially save the life of someone who experiences an opioid or opiate overdose.
 Naloxone acts as an antidote to opioids by helping a person overdosing on opioids wake up and continue breathing.
 Medical professionals have been using naloxone to treat opioid overdoses for decades.

 In New Jersey, even a bystander can legally and safely administer naloxone.
-People can purchase Narcan or Evzio (brand name versions of naloxone) kits from local pharmacies if they want to.
+People can purchase NARCAN nasal spray kits from local pharmacies if they want to.
+There are also state-sponsored and charity programs which offer free NARCAN

 Individuals can also help prevent people from dying from opioid overdoses by receiving opioid overdose prevention training through the New Jersey’s Division of Mental Health and Addiction Services.
 Those who engage in this training can then even help people recovering from opiate addiction and any co-occurring mental health disorders.